robfinch/Cores/nPower/README.md

 ## Reset
 On reset the core vectors to $FFFC0000 which is where the system ROM is located, rather than to address $00000100.

+## Memory

+### Alignment
+All access for instructions and data is little-endian.
+There are no alignment restrictions on data, the core will run two bus cycles if necessary for unaligned data.

+### Interface
+The external data bus is 128-bit to facilitate cache loads.
+The core has a single bus to fetch and store instructions and data.

+### Caches
+The core has a 8kB 4-way associative instruction cache which can supply two instructions for every machine cycle.
+There is currently no data cache.

 ## Status
 Work began on this core about December 5th, 2020.
 It is still in its early stages and has many issues to fix.